 You want the smallest drone with a 1-inch sensor

 Thanks to its 595g weight and folding design, the Air 2S is the smallest and lightest consumer drone available with a 1-inch sensor.
+The newer Mini 3 Pro is smaller still, but only has a 1/1.3-inch sensor.
 This means you can enjoy excellent image quality and comfortably take the drone away on trips.

 You shoot in low light

 When you're shooting with a drone around sunrise and sunset, shutter speeds can become slow, which can then result in camera shake if there’s wind.
 One of the great things about the Air 2S, though, is the excellent high ISO noise handling, which means you can confidently shoot at higher settings.

 DJI AirSense is an alert system that uses ADS-B technology to alert drone pilots of nearby aircraft with ADS-B transmitters.
 The aim is to make drone flights safer and to reduce the risk of air incursions, and it's a great thing to have for peace of mind.

 While the Air 2S matches the Mavic 2 Pro's 1-Inch sensor, it lacks the latter's adjustable aperture.
 This means that the only way to control exposure during video capture on the Air 2S is to use ND filters.
 This is no deal-breaker, but it takes longer to change an ND filter than it does to change the f-stop on the Mavic 2 Pro.